 24/7 Helpline 800.272.3900

 The Alzheimer's Association Helpline operates 24 hours a day, seven days a week, in 140 languages.
 Our staff is highly trained and knowledgeable about all aspects of Alzheimer’s disease and related dementias.
+We can provide a warm knowledgeable voice on the phone, accurate information, face-to-face consultation and support, specialized educational opportunities, and the safe return of a loved one.
 Call us if you have questions about:

 - Alzheimer's disease or memory loss, medications and treatment options, brain health or care options

 - Services available in your community and referrals

 You can also call us for emotional support — as often as you need.
 We know that living with Alzheimer’s can be overwhelming at times.
 Remember, we are here for you — all day, every day.